Our Organization

 HEBREW: Develop basic literacy and decoding skills.
 Gain familiarity with words and their forms and sounds.
 Identify all letters and sounds, names of letters, vowels and writing of the Hebrew letters.

-TEFILLAH: Learn to read and chant selected prayers of the Kabbalat Shabbat and Ma’ariv services.
-The Betclass will lead a Kabbalat Shabbat/Ma’ariv service in the spring.
-Students are encouraged to participate in Junior Congregation on Shabbat mornings and read one or two lines of Torah
+TEFILLAH: Learn to read and chant selected prayers of the Shabbat morning services.
+The Bet class will lead one Shabbat morning service in Junior Congregation.
+Students are encouraged to participate in Junior Congregation on Shabbat mornings.

 SHABBAT ATTENDANCE: Attend 4 Shabbat Services during the school year.